Javonte Williams Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Recent Performances

-- Last week against the Raiders, Williams rushed for 12 yards on seven carries while scoring one touchdown.
+- Last week against the Raiders, Williams picked up 12 yards on seven carries while scoring one touchdown.

-- He has added 27 receiving yards on seven catches (9.0 yards per game) plus one TD.
+- He also has seven catches for 27 receiving yards (9.0 per game) and one touchdown.

 Williams' Denver Teammates